bertreb/pimatic-home-connect/README.md

 4. restart pimatic
 5. an authorisation approval screen will popup

+The CoffeeMaker and the Oven are implemented in this poc.
 This concept will change in the future, and is only tested with the simulator appliances.
 Due to the security concept in this poc, use it only in private LAN's!
 Actions are not yet supported!